minizou/quickpick/README.md

 - Randomly selects a choice from a list of up to 5 choices
 - The most recently inputted choices are automatically saved
 - Saved choices can be cleared at any time
+- Presets
 	- Quick Decide Preset: generates a quick random Yes or No

 # Future Improvements
 - Greatly increase the number of choices from 5 to 25